 Story Massage at Baby Yoga and Reflexology classes

 Parents and babies enjoy massage stories at the start and finish of Helen’s Baby Yoga and Reflexology classes.
 “The Story Massage Programme is a calming activity for everyone,” says Helen, “I find that it helps to focus attention so parents and babies gain more from the class.”

 At sessions within her local library, Helen has a theme for the week such as Animals or Transport.
 Stories, such as The Wheels on the Bus are shared to fit in the theme.
 She brings a wicker basket with props including cushions and teddy bears for children who prefer not to massage each other.
 “Parents/carers are encouraged to take library books home to help develop a love of reading,” says Helen, “They are also given copies of the sensory stories so they can enjoy them at home.
 We have a range of people attending from grandmas to 10 week old babies!”

-Story Massage combines the benefits of positive, respectful touch with the creativity and engagement of storytelling.
-Ten simple strokes form the basis of Story Massage.
+The Story Massage Programme of ten strokes combines the benefits of positive, respectful touch with the creativity and engagement of storytelling.
 These strokes have a simple name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it accessible for all.
 It is a fully inclusive activity, no clothing is removed and no oil is used.
 Stories can be taken from our Story Massage book, adapted from favourite stories or songs or you can create your own stories.